-Fig. 9.3: Free charge carriers at a pn junction.
+Fig. 9.3 A pn junction with free charge carriers.
+The dashed line indicates the Fermi energy ε_F .
 Left: Zero-bias equilibrium.
 At the interface, electrons diffuse into the p-doped area and holes into the n-doped one, where they can recombine.
 At the barrier, a layer is depleted of charge carriers and an electrical field is generated, counteracting any further diffusion.
 Middle: At reverse bias, the depletion zone is enlarged.
 Right: At forward bias, a current flows through the junction, electrons and holes flood the barrier layer and cause recombination radiation.
 Within the conduction and valence bands, there is thermal equilibrium characterized by two different Fermi energies for electrons and holes.
 9.2 Optical properties of semiconductors 9.2.1 Semiconductors for opto-electronics From the opto-electronic point of view, the energy gap at the band edge is the most important physical quantity, since it determines the wavelength of the recombination radiation.
 It is presented in Fig. 9.4 for some important opto-electronic semiconductors as a function of the lattice constants, which have technological meaning for the formation of compound crystals.
 A particular gift of Nature for this is the extremely small difference of the lattice constants of GaAs and AlAs.
-Because of the excellent lattice match, the bandgap can be controlled over a wide range by the mixing ratio xin $(Al_xGa{1-x})As$ compound crystals (Fig. 9.5).
+Because of the excellent lattice match, the bandgap can be controlled over a wide range by the mixing ratio x in $(Al_xGa{1-x})As$ compound crystals (Fig. 9.5).

-Fig. 9.4: Bandgap energy of some important semiconducting materials.
-Materials for which lasing has been realized already are marked with a cross.
-At the right-hand side, some technically relevant laser wavelengths are given.
 Other compound crystals have been in use as well for quite a long time.
 Especially, the wavelength of $1.55 \,\mu\text{m}$ that is most important for optical telecommunications can be obtained from a quaternary InGaAsP crystal.
-Silicon, the economically most significant semiconducting material, does not play any role, since it does not have a direct bandgap but only an indirect one (see Section 9.2.4).
+Silicon, the economically most significant semiconducting material, does not play any role, since it does not have a direct bandgap but only an indirect one (see Sect.
+9.2.4).